Frequently Asked Questions

 Candidates with special needs

-If you have special needs, for example, reading difficulties, physical disabilities or you wish to take the theory test in a language other than English, the Driving Standards Agency (DSA) You can find further information from the Direct Gov website at www.direct.gov.uk.
+If you have special needs, for example, reading difficulties, physical disabilities or you wish to take the theory test in a language other than English, the Driver & Vehicle Standards Agency (DVSA) You can find further information from the Direct Gov website at www.direct.gov.uk.

 What should I take with me to the Test centre?